MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/ns-d3d12umddi-d3d12ddiarg_create_video_decoder_0021.md

 A hint for the intended usage for the decoder stream.
 For more information, see the <a href="..\d3d12umddi\ne-d3d12umddi-d3d12ddi_video_usage.md">D3D12DDI_VIDEO_USAGE</a> enumeration.

+#### - Bitrate

+The data compression rate, in bits per second, for the compressed video stream.

 ## -remarks

 Drivers can use the <i>Bitrate</i> and <i>FrameRate</i> parameters to inform heuristics such as intermediate allocation sizes or performance optimizations.

 Decoding a frame is allowed to fail if the <i>Bitrate</i> and <i>FrameRate</i> values are insufficient for the video stream.
 If decode fails for this reason, the query <b>D3D12DDI_QUERY_TYPE_VIDEO_DECODE_STATISTICS</b> must return a status of <b>D3D12DDI_VIDEO_DECODE_STATUS_RATE_EXCEEDED</b>.